 This is what the world desperately wants us to believe.

 And once it becomes obvious that we’re not in control — well, there are ways of dealing with that, too.
 Suddenly you find yourself considering the thing that once would have seemed ugly, horrendous, beneath you.
 Because what else can you do?
 Divorce.
 Euthanasia.
 Eugenics.
 Slavery.
 Ethnic cleansing.
 Even date rape: you believe you’re in control, and when it turns out you’re simply meeting with another human being who has other ideas, you go ahead and take what’s yours anyway, because dammit, you were supposed to be in control.
 It’s only fair.

-You allow yourself to do these things because you told yourself you were in control of life and death, and you behaved as if you were — and then of showing you that you are not in control.
-Never were.
+You allow yourself to do these things because you told yourself you were in control of life and death, and you behaved as if you were — and then

 So here you are, out of control, and suddenly your choice dwindles to only one reasonable thing: kill.
 Get rid of it, whatever it is, whatever you never signed up for.
 You choose extinction.
 Extermination.
 Do not want.
 Abort.
 Unvow.
 Unplug.
 Unmake a human being.
 Swipe left.